 Tell me that you’re as an obsessive party planner as I am.
 Tell me that you hem and haw, and go back and forth a minimum of six times about which desserts you want on your menu.
 Tell me that I’m not the only one, because I sure feel like it sometimes!
 I keep a working menu for each party or dinner we plan in Evernote, so that wherever I am, I have access to the most up-to-date file.
 And that file gets worked over.

 When it comes to deciding on appetizers and snacks, however, life is a little easier.
-These pretzels, aside from this cheesy chorizo and caramelized onion dip and my old-standby favorite of baked fontina, are my all-time favorite party snack.
+These pretzels, aside from this cheesy chorizo and caramelized onion dip and my old-standby favorite of baked fontina, are my all-time favorite party snacks.
 I crave buttery soft homemade pretzels nearly all the time, and now that I’ve learned a method to have them on hand for when I have to succumb to the craving, I can share it with you — and you know, take you down with me.
 Because you know what?
 I know for sure that you guys love your homemade soft pretzels just as much as I do, as is evident from one of my three most popular posts ever.

 So the awesome thing about these pretzels is that you can make the dough and form the pretzels well in advance of your party.
 The key is to freeze them early, so that they are ready to quickly boil and bake for a few minutes before your guests arrive.
 You basically do all the hard work days (or weeks!) before your party, then have plenty of time to sit and enjoy the commercials and other incredible food you’ve made during the big game.
 Or wait, do you ladies actually watch the Super Bowl?